Updated June 8, 2023

-What is MapReduce in Hadoop?
+MapReduce in Hadoop

-The Apache Hadoop project contains a number of subprojects as:
+The Apache Hadoop project contains several sub-projects:

 - Hadoop YARN: Hadoop YARN is a framework for resource management and scheduling job.